ChooseWhy Choose This Program?

-Because you know that studying language means more than just learning a new vocabulary—it means engaging new cultures, perspectives, and ways of thinking.
-You want to immerse yourself in French, speaking it, reading it, writing it, thinking it, and putting it to use in the world, both at home and in the places where it is spoken every day.
+Because you know that studying language means more than just learning a new vocabulary—it means engaging new cultures, perspectives, and ways of thinking in the entire globe (Europe, Africa, the Caribbean, Central America, Asia).
+You want to immerse yourself in French, speak it, read it, write it, think it, and put it to use in the world, both at home and in the many francophone places where it is spoken every day.

-The French Program connects deep understanding and exploration of language with the kind of broad, interdisciplinary study that you can only get at a liberal arts institution—and enables you to put your learning into practice through study abroad, service-learning, and internship opportunities.
+The French & Francophone Studies Program connects deep understanding and exploration of language with the kind of broad, interdisciplinary study that you can only get at a liberal arts institution—and enables you to put your learning into practice through study abroad, service-learning, and internship opportunities.

 LearnWhat Will You Learn?

 As a student in French & Francophone Studies you will learn to read, write, and speak the language accurately and fluently.
 The French & Francophone Studies major is organized along two tracks: literature and culture/civilization.
 The French & Francophone Studies minor is an in-depth apprenticeship of French and Francophone language, literatures and cultures that will give you a taste of the diverse cultures of the French-speaking world.
 Learn More

 DoWhat Will You Do?

 Goucher students choose from a rich array of courses on French society, cinema, and literature.
 Students learn the codes of contemporary French culture, the origins and shape of contemporary social diversity in France, and the culture of Francophone regions in Africa and the Caribbean.

 Majors are required to complete 30 credits chosen from courses at the 200 and 300 levels, including three at the 400 level.
 French minors must accumulate a minimum of 18 credits at the 200 and 300 levels, with at least one course at the 400 level, and one Goucher-sponsored study-abroad program in the target language.

 Major & Minor Program Contacts